MohamedAbdalfatah/Cell-Flex-multi/README.md

 ```

 ### How to run
+There is two variables in this script:
+1- The number of expected cells (Ask wet lab)
+2- path of FASTQs (you should know this when you run copy FASTQs script)
+3- subproject and  sample (gem_id) [it is use to save the config.csv file in this path /home/groups/singlecell/mabdalfttah/projects/{subproject}/jobs/{sample}/config.csv]

 ```{}
 python 4-create_config_csv.py 8000 CNAG_61_CellFlex_A /home/groups/singlecell/mabdalfttah/projects/SCGTEST_51/jobs/CNAG_61_CellFlex_A/fastq  SCGTEST_51
 python 4-create_config_csv.py 8000 CNAG_61_CellFlex_B /home/groups/singlecell/mabdalfttah/projects/SCGTEST_51/jobs/CNAG_61_CellFlex_B/fastq  SCGTEST_51
 ```

 # Create a job file
+Finaly last but least we will create a job script to run cellranger on the cluster, this job script contain an inportant information for the cluster and the cellranger command.

+**Note**: since this kit in new kit, so the new cellranger versions of cellranger used to analyze this data, here we use cellranger 7.1.0, and it is installed in **/scratch/groups/singlecell/software/cellranger/7.1.0/cellranger**
+**NOTE**: we use cellranger multi not count even for singleplex fixed Gene-expression

 ```{}
 #!/bin/bash